Selling Bad Therapy to Trauma Victims

 What does tooth flossing have to do with new guidelines for treating trauma?
 As it turns out, everything.

 Psychotherapy takes time.
 Psychotherapy follows a “dose-response” curve.
 It takes more than 20 sessions, or about six months of weekly therapy, before 50 percent of patients show clinically meaningful improvement.
 It takes more than 40 sessions before 75 percent of patients show meaningful improvement.1 These findings, based on the scientific study of more than 10,000 therapy cases, dovetail with what therapists report about successful treatments2 and what patients report about their own therapy experiences.3,4

-The RCTs behind the trauma treatment guidelines studied only therapies of 16 sessions or less.
-Many were eight sessions or less.
-In other words, the guidelines considered only therapies that are inadequate.
+The RCTs behind the trauma treatment guidelines considered only therapies of 16 sessions or less.
+Most were eight sessions or less.
+In other words, the guidelines considered only inadequate treatments.

 It was a foregone conclusion that the guidelines would recommend only brief, standardized forms of CBT which are conducted by following step-by-step instruction manuals.
-They are the only therapies that are expedient to study with RCTs (in contrast, say, to studying patients who actually get better and what helped them).
+They are the easiest to study with RCTs, therefore the only therapies considered.
+Other research strategies would almost certainly lead to different conclusions (for example, studying patients who actually get well and what helped them).

 More than a century of scientific research and clinical experience points to other therapy approaches as more helpful.
-But since this knowledge does not come from RCTs, the APA ignored it.
+But since this knowledge does not come from RCTs, it was ignored.

 The guidelines are by researchers for researchers.
 The interests of patients and therapists are secondary.
 The guidelines comprise 675 pages of densely complex minutia about research methodology and statistical analysis, including 537 pages of tables and forms.
-Therapies are designated as “highly recommended” because of the research methods used to study them, not because patients get well.
+Therapies are designated “highly recommended” because of the research methods used to study them—not because patients get well.

 Truth in advertising